There’s something incredibly satisfying about preparing food with ingredients that you have grown in your garden.

 1. Automated Heaters

-This is the more expensive option, but with an electric space heater linked up to a thermostat and timer, you could provide just enough daytime heat in winter, or in any season really, to get some more growth in your greens.
+This is a more expensive option, but with an electric space heater linked up to a thermostat and timer, you could provide just enough daytime heat in winter, or in any season really, to get some more growth in your greens.

 2. Insulation With Bubble Wrap